-Panasonic G9 versus Sony RX100 V
+Panasonic G9 vs Sony RX100 V

-The Panasonic Lumix DC-G9 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2016.
+The Panasonic Lumix DC-G9 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in November 2017 and October 2016.
 The G9 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
 The cameras are based on a Four Thirds (G9) and an one-inch (RX100 V) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Panasonic G9 vs Sony RX100 V